benoitc/gunicorn/docs/source/install.rst

 ::

-    $ pip install greenlet  # Required for both
-    $ pip install eventlet  # For eventlet workers
+    $ pip install gunicorn[eventlet]  # For eventlet workers
-    $ pip install gevent    # For gevent workers
+    $ pip install gunicorn[gevent]    # For gevent workers

 .. note::
-    If installing ``greenlet`` fails you probably need to install the Python headers.
+    Both require ``greenlet``, which should get installed automatically, If its installation fails, you probably need to install the Python headers.
 These headers are available in most package managers.
 On Ubuntu the package name for ``apt-get`` is ``python-dev``.